-Keeping up with payroll compliance doesn’t have to be a headache, especially with the right payroll management tools at your disposal.
+With the right payroll management tools at your disposal, staying aligned with requirements becomes routine.
 That’s why we’ve created this easy-to-use, straightforward guide and UK payroll compliance checklist to walk you through everything you need to know.

-Here are the payroll compliance penalties you’ll want to steer clear of:
+Payroll compliance penalties to steer clear of include:

 Late filing

-The penalty amount can vary depending on the length of the delay and the amount of tax owed.
-For example, if you are one to three months late in paying, the penalty can be 1 percent of the outstanding amount.
+If you don’t pay PAYE to HMRC on time, you will owe a late payment penalty.
+The amount varies based on the length of the delay and the amount of tax owed.
+For example, paying one to three months late can result in a penalty of 1 percent of the outstanding amount.

 Inaccurate reporting